Crawkidile/Sean-BSE-25/index.md

 # Second Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="Callie&#39;s Second Milestone - Typing Robot" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/rblOZdZI_U8?si=xVBpD-ZP1toW5N28" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone

 For my second milesotne, I polished many of the customizations/modules, and added a couple more features to it such as System information, air quality and more.
 By getting the base project itself done, as well as the majority of the customization stage complete, I can move on to the modification phase, in which I plan to incorporate motion-sensing capabilities, and a bigger display.